openstack/charm-guide/doc/source/openstack-on-lxd.rst

 For s390x, this has been validated on an LPAR with 12 CPUs, 40GB RAM, 2 ~40GB disks (one disk for the OS and one disk for the ZFS pool).

+For arm64, this has been validated on a single Gigabyte R120-T33 with 48 cores, 64GB RAM, 1 240GB SSD (for the operating system), 2 1TB SAS disks (for the ZFS pool).

-You'll also need to clone the repository with the bundles and configuration for the deployment:
+You'll need to clone the repository with the bundles and configuration for the deployment:

 .. code:: bash